Top 25 Famous Bridges in the World You Must See

 Location: Sydney, Australia

-The Sydney Harbour Bridge is the world’s largest steel arch bridge with a total length of 1,149 m across Sydney Harbour, Australia.
+The Sydney Harbour Bridge, which spans Sydney Harbour in Australia and is 1,149 meters long overall, is the biggest steel arch bridge in the world.
 The Construction began on 28 July 1923 and officially opened on 19 March 1932.
 The bridge is a spectacular feat of engineering that was designed by the British firm Dorman Long & Co Ltd of Middlesbrough.
-It is the largest steel arch bridge in the world, and one of the most famous bridges.
-It is made of approximately 53,000 tonnes of steel, including the arch and approach spans.
-The bridge offers a breathtaking view of the Sydney Opera House and the surrounding area of the city.

 7) Millau Viaduct Bridge